Comment: Contact tracing - Fighting Covid-19 without undermining our democratic values

 China's massive network of CCTV cameras monitors everyone entering and leaving public buildings and their apartments.

-The surveillance network consists of both visible and invisible elements, which have enabled the state to monitor people's movements and tackle the Covid-19 crisis very effectively, but at the expense of individuals' privacy.
-For example, in Hong Kong, some residents were required to wear a wristband (similar to the GPS leg bands used by the Department of Corrections in New Zealand) which sync to an app on their smartphone, and alert authorities if they move outside their permitted area.
+The surveillance network consists of visible and invisible elements, which have enabled the state to monitor people's movements and tackle the Covid-19 crisis very effectively, but at the expense of individuals' privacy.
+For example, in Hong Kong, some residents were required to wear a wristband, similar to the GPS leg bands used by the Department of Corrections in New Zealand, which sync to an app on their smartphone, and alert authorities if they move outside their permitted area.

 China is not alone in employing these technical measures.
-Countries such as Singapore, South Korea and Israel use a combination of location data, CCTV footage, voice data and credit card information to achieve similar objectives.
+Singapore, South Korea and Israel use a combination of location data, CCTV footage, voice data and credit card information to achieve similar objectives.

-When satellite navigation (such as GPS) signals are unavailable, geolocation applications can use information from cell towers to accurately triangulate the approximate position of a device.
+When satellite navigation, such as GPS, signals are unavailable, geolocation applications can use information from cell towers to accurately triangulate the approximate position of a device.
 Wi-Fi signals can also be used by location-based apps.
-Recently, the South Korean Government went a step further, announcing they had developed an enhancement which allows patients to be tracked in real time in order to identify exactly how the disease is moving.
+Recently, the South Korean Government went a step further, announcing they had developed an enhancement which allows patients to be tracked in real time to identify exactly how the disease is moving.

-India is another country embracing mass state surveillance, both at a governmental and private enterprise level, but with limited attention to privacy.
+India is also embracing mass state surveillance, both at a governmental and private enterprise level, but with limited attention to privacy.
 There has been a veritable explosion of contact tracing apps since the country went into lockdown on March 25.
 An app - Aarogya Setu - requires users to provide access to their location data.
-People are also required to provide their name, gender and profession, along with details of all the countries visited in the last 30 days.
-Users are also required to identify whether they are a smoker and enter their current medical condition.
+People also have to provide their name, gender and profession, along with details of all the countries visited in the past 30 days.
+Users have to identify whether they are a smoker and enter their current medical condition.

 Aarogya Setu warns users if they are in the same proximity as someone infected with Covid-19.
 The app uses a range of technologies including GPS location data, Bluetooth and the user's phone number, along with the Indian Council of Medical Research's database.

-Another app, Sahyog, complements Aarogya Setu for purposes of contact tracing.
+Another app, Sahyog, complements Aarogya Setu for contact tracing.
 It collates data and employs geo-tagging to improve the analysis of the data.

 Different approaches are being taken in India's 28 states, but all with the same end in mind, close monitoring of the population and with very little regulatory oversight.
 For example, in Chhattisgarh, in the centre east of the country, the state Government has introduced a "CG Covid-19 ePass", purportedly to streamline the application process for people seeking vehicle ePasses to travel within their district and beyond.
 About 50,000 users are reported to have downloaded the app.
 However, many say that it is a disaster and they have been unable to obtain an ePass.

 In the state of Karnataka in the southwest of the country, the Government has launched "Quarantine Watch".
 Everyone in self isolation at home must send in a selfie every hour during the day, to verify they are playing by the rules.
 In the state of Gujarat, on the northwest coast, there has been an upsurge in Covid-19 deaths.
 The state has developed an app called "SMC Covid-19 Tracker".
-This also requires a selfie and location ID to be dispatched to authorities on a regular basis.
+This also requires a selfie and location ID to regularly be sent to authorities.

 Privacy advocates in India, such as the Internet Freedom Foundation, are concerned about the erosion of fundamental rights, asserting that these apps have a lot in common and amount to the "institutionalisation of mass surveillance".
 The foundation warns that there is a real risk that they will devolve into systems of movement control and lockdown enforcement.